- Current Students

 I have a BS in Environmental Science from the University of Oregon and an MS in Science Education from OSU.

-Describe some of previous/current work experience?
+Describe some of your previous/current work experience?

 While I was at the University of Oregon, I started volunteering for the Natural History Museum.
 When I finished my BS, I moved to Portland and because of a connection at the museum, started working in visitor services at the Oregon Museum of Science and Industry.
 Honestly, at that point, I didn’t know what I wanted to do with my life.
 However, working at OMSI opened my eyes to the world of science education and I’ve had a chance to work my way through several departments.
 I spent about two years as a museum educator and five years as a program and exhibit developer before moving to the evaluation & visitor studies division.
 Currently, I’m a “research & evaluation strategist” at OMSI.
 I help the organization acquire new funding and grant projects and lead and oversee educational research and evaluation studies at OMSI and with partner organizations around the country.